 Look both the outside and inside your house.
 Pay attention to things such as windows and doors, facades – but also check the damage to the roof.
 Of course, water damage is very common in these situations.
 Therefore, check the interior of your home.
 If your home has been exposed to flooding, then you will most likely have water damage.
 This involves various damages – from damaged appliances to the appearance of mold on the walls.
 When it comes to electrical appliances – do not turn them on before drying them well.

 Even after that, check them one by one to make sure they are correct – so you don’t accidentally overload the electric circuits.
 When it comes to mold – if a smaller area is affected, you can clean it yourself.
-However, in case of a major flood, the mold spreads quickly – so you will probably need the help of professional service to remove the mold properly.
+However, in case of a major flood, the mold spreads quickly – so you will probably need the help of professional service like mold inspection Denver to find and remove the mold properly.

 5. Perform Inspection And Take Photographs